mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 Let's clarify this tree a little:

-The `google` directory contains a single file called `geocoding.ex`.
-That module uses [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to translate location adresses inputed by the user into precise coordinates.
-These coordinates can then be used to query [OpenAQ](https://openaq.org/) for the airquality data.
+The `google` directory contains a single module named `Geocoding`.
+That module uses [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to translate location addresses inputed by the user into precise coordinates.
+These coordinates can then be used to query [OpenAQ](https://openaq.org/) for the air quality data.

-The `open_aq` directory contains two files:
+The `open_aq` directory contains two modules:

-- `locations.ex`: contains code to query [OpenAQ](https://openaq.org/) for location data
+- `Locations`: queries [OpenAQ](https://openaq.org/) for location data
-- `measurements.ex`: contains code to query [OpenAQ](https://openaq.org/) for measurement data based on location
+- `Measurements`: queries [OpenAQ](https://openaq.org/) for measurement data based on location

 We won't go into their specifics here, but feel free to [peruse the code](https://github.com/simplabs/breethe-server/tree/master/apps/breethe/lib/breethe/sources) at your leisure!

-You'll notice there is another file named `open_aq.ex` in the root of the `sources` folder.
-It contains functions that will orchestrate the querying of the data from [OpenAQ](https://openaq.org/) and [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) based on input:
+You'll notice there is another module named `OpenAQ` in the root of the `sources` folder.
+It orchestrates the querying of the data from [OpenAQ](https://openaq.org/) and [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) based on input:

 ```elixir
 # open_aq.ex